alialaei1/Interactive-User-Guides-Template/README.md

 ### Create and edit data
 Open your web browser and navigate to ```http://localhost:8000/admin/```.
 Log in using the superuser account that you created in Previous step.
-You should now be able to manage your models through the admin site.
+You should now be able to manage your datas through the admin site.

 | Section       | Description |